About

 A new production from Rose Bruford College at Bridewell Theatre, 25, 26 & 27 June 2026.

-Part of a season of two contemporary responses to ancient Greek theatre at the Bridewell Theatre, this production is created and performed by MA/MFA Actor and Performer Training students from Rose Bruford College.
+Part of a season of two contemporary responses to ancient Greek theatre at the Bridewell Theatre, this production is created with and performed by students from MA/MFA Actor and Performer Training and BA European Theatre Arts programmes at Rose Bruford College.

-Drawing on The Phoenician Women by Euripides, Martin Crimp’s striking adaptation reimagines this rarely staged work through a bold, contemporary lens.
-Directed by course leader Ivan Talijančić, the production explores civil war and power through a chorus-led, statuesque and sharply satirical approach.
+Drawing on The Phoenician Women by Euripides, Martin Crimp’s powerful adaptation reimagines this rarely staged work through a bold, contemporary lens.
+The production’s director, course leader Ivan Talijančić, brings his signature multidisciplinary approach to this work, combining striking visuals and physicality with a haunting sonic environment to examine the cyclical nature of civil wars and the devastation that lingers in their wake.

 Ivan is artistic co-director of the New York based multidisciplinary art group WaxFactory and a Usual Suspect at the New York Theatre Workshop.